One of the most challenging parts of learning a new language, especially when you’re just starting out, is building your vocabulary.

 6. Music and songs

-Music provides a few different ways of engaging with foreign vocabulary.
+Research reveals that music provides a few different ways of engaging and learning foreign language vocabulary.
 New words presented as lyrics (even as a poem, without the melody) give the brain a rhythmic structure for organizing the new information.
 Remembering rhythm is often much easier for the brain than remembering words, so once the words are presented in a rhythmic framework, we can rely on the rhythm to help us recall the words.

 When the rhythm is melodic, in the form of a song, we’re even more likely to remember.
 In fact, musical memories are often more resilient than other long-term memories, and are even preserved in cases of dementia and Alzheimer’s disease.
 If that’s not a great argument for using memory to learn foreign vocab, we don’t know what is.